hankypoo7/The-blooket-hacks/README.md

 the get every answer correct hack the get all blooks in game hack

+Thank you to @lol-jude for the get every answer correct hack

 Thank you to @gbasil for letting me use the hack menu hack

 Thank you to @Blooket-dood for leting me use the spam open boxes hack